lifemapper/lmsyft/docs/aws_workflow.rst

 2. Summarize species and occurrence counts
 **********************

-* Redshift: Subset GBIF data from Amazon Registry of Open Data (AWS ODR) for processing
+* Redshift: Create summary tables on the subsetted GBIF data and write to S3

 3. Query counts for quantification and comparison
 **************************

-* Glue/RDS/Redshift???
+* using boto3, write an API that queries the summary tables in S3
+* deploy the API on EC2